Diversity, Equity and Inclusion (DEI) Committee

 Where we’re Headed

 The IDEA Committee exists to provide educational resources to NWSRA employees, detailing the advancement of diversity, equity, and inclusion in the workplace.
 It also exists as an outlet/ voice for our BIPOC/LGBTQA+ employee population.
-Currently, the IDEA Committee will support inclusion, embrace diversity, and promote equity through the following endeavors:
+Currently, the DEI Committee will support inclusion, embrace diversity, and promote equity through the following endeavors:

 Research of trending topics related to the advancement of diversity, equity and inclusion in the workplace.